-- Redness that goes beyond the basic edge of the incision – site should show signs of improvement and not getting redder.
+- Redness that goes beyond the basic edge of the incision — site should show signs of improvement and not getting more red.

 - Warmth, hardness, around the incision.

-- Swings in blood sugar levels in a diabetic patient.
+- Swings in blood sugar levels in a person with diabetes.

 What are the general risk factors for developing an infection?

-Patients at higher risk are those who have:
+People at higher risk of developing an infection are those who have:

 - A history of smoking.